yrx-china/yrx-china.github.io/_pages/about.md

 ---
 permalink: /
-title: "Peraonal Academic Pages for Yunruxian"
+title: "Personal Academic Pages for Yunruxian"
 author_profile: true
 redirect_from:
   - /about/